top of page

 -

 Can you accommodate dietary restrictions?Yes we can!
-Mondo works with host families to ensure meal options are available for everyone.
+Mondo ensures meal options are available for everyone.
 Please let us know your dietary restrictions in advance.

 -

-How much does an expedition cost?Cost varies depending on expedition length and if there are any special requests.
+How much does an expedition or tour cost?Cost varies depending on expedition length or type of tour and if there are any special requests.
 Contact us for more information, including details on our incentive program for group organizers.

 -